 You may wonder if people will come to a funeral held months after a death.
 Many will.
 In fact, there are likely a number of your loved one’s friends and family who both need and want the opportunity to share their cherished memories with you and others in order to continue processing their grief.
 It’s also likely that you need that, too.

 Some, especially the elderly and immunocompromised, will not feel ready to gather with a group, and that’s OK.
 Or they may find difficulty in traveling long distances to the service.
 You don’t have to host a big service for a service to have big meaning, and livestreaming or video-calling the people who cannot be present in person is still an option.

 Social distancing is important to preventing the spread of COVID, so you’ll want to choose a location with plenty of space for the number of guests you expect.
-With local regulations mandating limited capacity of indoor spaces, you may find your funeral home spaces out chairs or blocks off every other pew to ensure appropriate distances are maintained.
+With local regulations mandating limited capacity of indoor and outdoor public gatherings, you may find your funeral home spaces out chairs or blocks off every other pew to ensure appropriate distances are maintained.